| SHARP/autoSHARP User Manual | previous next |

 Model imperfection parameters

-with resolution) that arise from a yet imperfect knowledge of the
+This parameter describes the remaining inaccuracies (decreasing with resolution) that arise from a yet imperfect knowledge of the heavy-atom substitution.
+It could also be called "low-resolution lack-of-isomorphism".

 The value of NISO_CLOC (model imperfection parameter on isomorphous differences) and NANO_CLOC (model imperfection parameter on anomalous differences) are a percentage of the total diffracted intensity and should therefore remain between 0 and 1.
-Exceptional high percentages show that a significant amount of signal is not yet parameterized in the heavy atom model and considered "noise"
+Exceptional high percentages show that a significant amount of signal is not yet parametrised in the heavy atom model and considered "noise"

 Anomalous scattering properties by atom type